 That’s why I’ve created a list of all the available running gear, starting from the essential equipment and moving to more advanced, that will transform you into a lean, mean running machine.
 After all, why even bother running if you’re not going to give it all?

 There’s a huge range of running shoes that could satisfy all the needs of the most demanding runners.
 However, there’s no ideal running shoe that could suit every runner.
-This is because of there so many parameters such as biomechanics, weight, running surface, foot morphology that vary between runners.
+This is because there are many parameters such as biomechanics, weight, running surface, foot morphology that vary between runners.

-Nevertheless, in order to address all these characteristics and find the most suitable shoe for you have to consider the three most important factors that will help you decide on the shoe selection process.
+Apart from these characteristics and find the most suitable shoe, you have to consider the three most important factors that will help you decide on the shoe selection process.
 These are:

 It is well-known that the weight of the shoe affects your running speed.
 Lighter is faster.
-If an elite runner wearing 100 grams lighter shoes he could potentially save up to 57 seconds off his marathon time.
+If an elite runner wore 100 grams lighter shoes, he could save up to 57 seconds off his marathon time.
 Lighter is faster, but is it better?

 Lighter shoes typically have less cushioning, which can make them feel faster.
 Yet, the extra cushioning of a heavier shoe might be a better option for long distances because when shoe weight is reduced by removing cushioning, it actually causes runners to consume more energy in absorbing shock from each foot strike.
 This means that you should not sacrifice comfort in pursuit of speed.